Sugarloaf (ski resort)

 Sugarloaf (formerly Sugarloaf/USA) is a ski area and resort located on Sugarloaf Mountain in Carrabassett Valley, western Maine.
 It is the second largest ski resort east of the Mississippi in terms of skiable area (1360 acre after Killington's 1509 acre) and snowmaking percentage (95%); its continuous vertical drop of 2820 ft is the second longest in New England (after Killington's 3050 ft).
 Sugarloaf recorded a total of 352,000 skier visits in the 2005–2006 season, ranking it second among Maine resorts and 11th in New England.

 At 4,237 feet (1291 m) Sugarloaf Mountain is third in elevation to Maine's highest peak, Mount Katahdin.
 It is second to Hamlin Peak, an adjacent spur of Mt Katahdin.
-The summit of Sugarloaf offers the only lift-serviced above-treeline skiing in the Northeast.
+It has the highest peak elevation of any ski resort in New England (just 8 feet above Killington's 4,229 foot summit) and offers the only lift-serviced above-treeline skiing in the Northeast.
 The Appalachian Trail crosses within 0.6 mi of Sugarloaf's peak and the summit offers 360-degree views of Maine's western mountains and New Hampshire's White Mountains.